solana-foundation/developer-content/docs/programs/anchor/cpi.md

 ```

 The `cpi_context` and `amount` are then passed into the `transfer` function to
-execute the CPI invoking the transfer instruction on the System Program.
+execute the CPI invoking the transfer instruction of the System Program.

 ```rust
 transfer(cpi_context, amount)?;